rotundasoftware/cartero-node-hook/README.md

   assetsDirPath : "static/assets",  // (required) path to where your cartero-generated assets are.
                                     // same as dstDir passed to cartero.

-  assetsBaseUrl : "/yourApp"        // (optional) string to prepend to the asset url
+  assetsBaseUrl : "/"               // (optional) base url corresponding to the assets directory.
-                                    // if your app isn't deployed at the root.
 }
 ```